Blueprint Node-Local Edits

 operation | yes | addPin, removePin, insertPin, renamePin, movePin, or restorePins. |

-args | yes | Operation-specific arguments from schema.inspect. |
+args | yes | Operation-specific arguments from schema_inspect. |

 dryRun | no | Validate without applying. |